MaryjossUma/Task2/README.md

 +  });
 ```

--We also have to add it to the update method, so that when clicking on the buttons,
+- We also have to add it to the update method, so that when clicking on the buttons,
   the colours of the communities are painted with the new data.

 _./src/index.ts_